Ishan-gupta2005/MIFOS_PROTOTYPE/README.md

 CLI mode scans local Terraform files and prints rich severity output with optional CSV/PDF reports.

-Web mode provides a minimal single-page frontend (no dashboard side tabs) that accepts a repository URL and runs backend scanning.
+Web mode provides a minimal single-page frontend that accepts a repository URL and runs backend scanning.

 This is a prototype to demonstrate implementation readiness and delivery approach for Mifos Gazelle style IaC security gating.